huqiang/huqiang.github.io/resume/index.markdown

   - Full stack Marketing solution for Daraz.com, in charge of tech design and implementation, project management.
     - Internal tracking and attribution;
     - Rolled out [affiliate](https://www.phoneworld.com.pk/daraz-launches-affiliate-program/) and brand marketing platform;
-    - Tech stack: full stack with React component, API Gateway, Docker and Springboot based Microservices with RPC and MQ communication, HIVE based big data processing of result reporting and settlements;
+    - Tech stack: full stack with React component, API Gateway, Docker and Springboot based Micro Services with RPC and MQ communications, HIVE based big data processing for result reporting and settlements;
+  - Backend development for live streaming solution: multi-layer Micro Service with RPC communication; Cache and MQ are used to decouple and increase performance.
+    - Project management: assisting with PRD, collaborate with Frontend, Mobile and QA teams;
 - April 2015 - April 2020: Application Developer, Associate, DBS Bank Ltd
   - Self service Dashboard for traders:
     - Design and full stack develop configurable tasks/views to replace existing manual report generation and email workflow.